syedayazsa/MLResources/README.md

 Holds a library of recommended books for ML and DL.

 ## Projects
-Contains all the notebooks and datasets which will help you gain practical application of ML algorithms.
+Contains all the notebooks, codes and datasets which will help you gain practical application of ML algorithms.

 ## Learning Materials
 Has other Paid and Non Paid suggested course guide, other materials.